 A good first impression makes an impact on several levels.
 It’s not just the way your house looks and feels to buyers, but also how it smells (air quality, odour, etc) and sounds (creaky floors, noisy furnace, etc).
 If you were looking to buy a home for your family, would you feel secure, comfortable and proud to live there, and entertain friends and family?
 With an objective mind, would a buyer prospect feel the same way?

 A spruced up house makes a great first impression on potential buyers.
 An attractive home, inside and out, one that's obviously been cared for, where the pride of ownership is shining brightly, will more likely grab their attention and motivate them to open their wallets.
 Why?
 Because buyers believe they'll encounter fewer problems after they move in.
 Thus, your house becomes more appealing and stands out from the competition.
 If you adequately prepare your home for market, you're more likely to achieve a successful sale, and a better price.

 All projects should have a plan.
 Before you begin the "sell my house" process, walk through your house, including the basement, garage and around the front and rear yards.
 With a critical, objective eye, ask yourself if your home appears attractive?
 Look through your closets and cupboards.
-Are they organized, or in disarray?
-If this is difficult for you, invite a friend or relative, or even a friendly neighbour, to offer an honest opinion about the “showability” of your home.
+Are they organized, or in disarray like a bomb went off in them?
+If this is difficult for you, invite a friend or relative, or even a friendly neighbour, to offer an honest objective opinion about the “showability” of your home.